-After the hemoglobin molecules give up their oxygen, some of them may cluster together and form long, rod-like structures.
-These structures cause the red blood cells to become stiff and to assume a sickle shape.
-Unlike normal red cells, which are usually smooth and donut-shaped, the sickled red cells cannot squeeze through small blood vessels.
+After the hemoglobin molecules give up their oxygen, some may cluster together and form long, rod-like structures.
+These structures cause the red blood cells stiff and assume a sickle shape.
+Unlike normal red cells, which are usually smooth and donut-shaped, sickled red cells cannot squeeze through small blood vessels.
 Instead, they stack up and cause blockages that deprive the organs and tissue of oxygen-carrying blood.

-This process produces the periodic episodes of pain and ultimately can damage the tissues and vital organs and lead to other serious medical problems.
+This process produces periodic episodes of pain and ultimately can damage the tissues and vital organs and lead to other serious medical problems.
 The disorder can be traced back to the coastal regions of Africa, where some individuals developed the sickle cell gene mutation as a biological defense; sickle cells destroy malaria-infested parasites invading the bloodstream.
 The sickle cell mutation also occurs in malaria-infested regions of Italy, Greece, and India.
-Individuals who inherit the sickle cell trait from one parent rarely suffer any ill effects.
-Individuals who inherit the sickle cell trait from both parents may produce an excessive number of sickle cells.
+Individuals who inherit the sickle cell trait from one parent rarely suffer ill effects.
+Individuals who inherit the sickle cell trait from both parents may produce excessive sickle cells.
 In sickle cell anemia, the hemoglobin is defective.

 Unlike normal red blood cells, which last about 120 days in the bloodstream, sickled red cells die after only about 10 to 20 days.
 Because they cannot be replaced fast enough, the blood is chronically short of red blood cells, a condition called anemia.
-Roughly 1 in every 400 African Americans suffers from the disorder, which usually appears after the age of 6 months.
+Roughly 1 in every 400 African Americans suffers from the disorder, usually appearing after six months.
 Medical research is currently working on a synthetic molecule capable of correcting the gene mutation in sickle-cell patients.